 SVOD is a video on demand service that allows users to access an entire library of videos for a small recurring fee.
-This fee may be changed daily, weekly, monthly or annually, depending on the service.
+This fee may be charged daily, weekly, monthly or annually, depending on the service.
 Once the user has paid for access to the service, they can watch as many videos as they want on any device with internet access.

 SVOD examples you may know of include Netflix, Hulu, and HBO.